 Intended outcome Success criteria To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
 To have an attendance rate of +96% for all our PP pupils.
 To improve the language and communication skills of our disadvantaged pupils Pupil Premium pupils to have better language and communication skills in all areas of the curriculum and outside the classroom.
-Improved RWM attainment among disadvantaged pupils.
-For Pupil Premium children to close the gap in terms of their academic achievements within and at the end of a Key Stage.

-To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.

-Sustained high levels of wellbeing from 2023/24 demonstrated by:

-- qualitative data from student voice, student and parent surveys and teacher observations - a significant increase in participation in enrichment activities, particularly among disadvantaged pupils - for PP pupils to have positive experiences during Wellbeing Days
+To improve engagement at home to help PP pupils achieve For PP children to be listened to when reading at home and for them to complete homework tasks.
+To achieve and sustain improved wellbeing for all pupils in our school, Sustained high levels of wellbeing from 2024/25 demonstrated by: • qualitative data from student voice, student and parent surveys and teacher observations particularly our disadvantaged pupils. • a significant increase in participation in enrichment activities, particularly among disadvantaged pupils • for PP pupils to have positive experiences during Wellbeing and Enrichment Days